 At the Rio Paralympics 2016, representing GB, Gordon won the Gold medal in the men’s wheelchair tennis singles and the Silver medal in the doubles.

-We had the pleasure of our brand ambassador, Gordon Reid, joining us at the Comms National Awards last week.
+We had the pleasure of our brand ambassador, Gordon Reid, joining us at the Comms National Awards in October 2019.

 In the day time, some of 9’s Partners were invited to join Gordon on The Queen’s Club London courts, it’s fair to say they had Gordon in stitches with their attempts to play.
 In the evening Gordon spoke as 9 ambassador on stage with Huw Edwards and presented the 9 Customer Service awards to winners, ICA and Ariel.

 Gordon was a complete inspiration to the guests on the day, encouraging the next generation of young people with disabilities to get into sport and find their passion.
 It’s fair to say his speech was well received by all at the event.

 “It was a pleasure to welcome so many of 9’s guests and staff to The Queens Club.
 Their enthusiasm was infectious and they adapted really well to playing from a chair.”

 “Later that day, it was a privilege to present 9’s sponsored categories at the Comms National Awards and enjoy the continued company of 9’s guests and staff, who all made me feel very welcome.
 An early morning flight to Tokyo prevented a late night but the event was memorable end to an enjoyable day.”

 Find out how partnering with 9 can enable you to push beyond your limits and realise your true potential, like Gordon.

 By continuing to use the site, you agree to the use of all cookies.